noakanois/Chesscom_Lichess_ELO_converter/README.md

 # Chesscom Lichess ELO converter

 Work in Progress
+If you have any suggestions then feel free to contact me / open an issue.

 ### TL:DR:
 Scrapes user data from Lichess and Chesscom.
 Cleans and transforms the data to create a prediction for an ELO Rating conversion between websites and time controls.